Xe-NONE

 Xe-NONE is a Russian band from Kirov, formed in mid-2004.
-It began when Lexy Dance (vocals, programming) and Newman (synths, programming) worked on the crossing of a modern metal and electronic dance sound.
+It began when Lexy Dance (vocals, programming) and Newman (synths, programming) worked on crossing a modern metal and electronic dance sound.

 History

 2004

 The band was formed by Lexy Dance (vocals, programming) and Newman (synths, programming) in the summer of 2004.
 Their first line-up was completed with the addition of EvilAnn (female vocals), Schultz (bass), Max (guitar), and P2D2 (drums).
 At the same time they chose the name Xe-NONE, which fully marked the style and vision of the future project: Xenos (alien, Greek.) + NONE (nothing, English.)

 October 1, 2004 they released their debut EP, called Digital Fucker.
 Thanks to the popularity and tangible support of the local press, the EP began to sell well in local rock stores.
-A debut performance by Xe-NONE on October 31, 2004 at the festival IMPACT was well received by festival attendees.

-The reaction of local media after the festival was positive, with "major" and "underground" newspapers publishing enthusiastic responses to the group, and the festival in general.

 2005

 In May 2005, P2D2 was replaced as the band’s drummer by Watson.
-In early August 2005 Xe-NONE began work on their second EP, which was completed in October 2005.
-Released on October 31, 2005, the mini-album Blood Rave included 5 brand-new tracks.

-Immediately after the release of Blood Rave followed a series of trips outside of his native city.
-The song "Stars" was included in the collection Legacy of Metal Part 1, which was released in late 2005, on the St. Petersburg label Резонанс Music Resonance Music.
+In early August 2005, Xe-NONE began working on their second EP, which was completed in October 2005.
+Immediately after the release of Blood Rave, followed a series of trips outside of his native city.
+The song "Stars" was included in the collection.
+Legacy of Metal Part 1, which was released in late 2005, at the St. Petersburg label Резонанс Music Resonance Music.